Alex Del Dago

 Other research and work by him include “The Topes de Collantes Sanatorium: A Look at the Global Sanatorium Movement, the Climate Cure theory, and How Tuberculosis Influenced Modern Architecture” and “Crafting an Image: Love, Confidence, and Representation in Leonard Fink’s Photographs of the Gay Liberation Movement.”
 These projects opened the door to conference presentations, publications in undergraduate research journals, the ‘Outstanding Undergraduate History Paper Prize’ at the University of North Florida accompanied with a grant, and the University of North Florida Hicks Honors College Top Award for Academic Distinction.
 This also led him to a curatorial & research internship at the Norton Museum of Art in the summer of 2021, where he researched and wrote text for the exhibition For the Record: Celebrating Art by Women, created new & diverse summer programming, and offered guided tours of the museum’s permanent collection.

-Alex looks forward to continuing his research at the University of Virginia, networking with scholars and peers in similar disciplines, and studying how art informs people’s lives, particularly the lives and work from marginalized communities, to better understand the ways in which artistic production offers outlets to explore and commentate on social, political, and economic factors.
+Alex looks forward to continuing his research at the University of Virginia, networking with scholars and peers in similar disciplines, and studying how art informs people’s lives, particularly the lives and work from marginalized communities, to better understand the ways in which artistic production offers outlets to explore various social, political, and economic factors.